 It has a 4000 mAh battery, which has an average life of some 2 hours.
 And with a contrast ratio of 2000:1, you can expect some truly stunning images and video.

-The Sony projector is a good choice if you’re looking for a high quality mini projector.
+The Sony projector is a good choice if you’re looking for a high-quality mini projector.
 It’s more expensive than most others, and it doesn’t really offer any extra features.
 In fact, this projector doesn’t even support HD – the max resolution is 480p.
 So, why get this projector, when you could buy something that’s a lot more functional for less cash?

 Well, for one because this is made by Sony, and you already know that their products are very high quality.
-If you want a projector that’s ultra tough, durable and which you can be certain won’t malfunction, this is the one to get.
+If you want a projector that’s ultra-tough, durable, and which you can be certain won’t malfunction, this is the one to get.

-Another reason if the excellent portability of this projector.
+Another reason is the excellent portability of this projector.
 It is only 2” thick, so you’ll be able to fit it into every backpack.
 And it comes with a carry case, which will protect the projector lens and all the different input ports from the elements.

 It has a built-in battery with a capacity of 5000 mAh, so you can use it for about two hours without plugging it into a power source.
 That’s great for watching movies and playing some quick games.
 The Sony pico projector supports a max image size of 120”, but it works best at 80”.
-Especially if you’re distanced it least 8 feet from the screen, for the 80” image size.
+Especially if you’re distanced at least 8 feet from the screen, for the 80” image size.

 Additionally, this has several different input ports, so you can use it with a wide variety of devices.
-Of course it features the standard USB and HDMI ports, as well as a 3.5mm output for audio.
+Of course, it features the standard USB and HDMI ports, as well as a 3.5mm output for audio.
 And you will get two extra cables and an adapter with the projector, so you will really be able to use it with many different devices.